afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/material-balances.md

 (content:references:open-extent-of-reaction)=
 ## Open Extent of Reaction
 Finally, let's discuss the generation terms.
 Generation terms describe the impact of chemical reactions; theoretically, we can describe reactions using a mass or mole basis.
 However, typically we operate on a mole basis when dealing with chemical reactions.

-In the absence of kinetic rate laws, which describe how the rate of a chemical reaction changes with the concentration of the reactants (and sometimes products) of a reaction, we can describe how far the reaction has proceeded using the [extent of reaction](https://en.wikipedia.org/wiki/Extent_of_reaction).
+Let's explain how far the reaction has proceeded using the [extent of reaction](https://en.wikipedia.org/wiki/Extent_of_reaction).
+Later, we will develop [kinetic models](https://en.wikipedia.org/wiki/Rate_equation), which describe how the rate of a chemical reaction changes with the concentration of the reactants (and sometimes products) of a reaction.
+However, for now, we'll use the extent.
 The open extent of reaction describes how far a chemical reaction has proceeded toward completion in an open system:

 ````{prf:definition} Open Extent of Reaction
 Suppose we have chemical species set $\mathcal{M}$; further, suppose the chemical species in set $\mathcal{M}$ participate in the chemical reaction set $\mathcal{R}$.
 Then, the species generation rate $\dot{n}_{G,i}$ can be written in terms of the open extent of reaction: